-- + Develop an adequately trained work force to effectively perform their duties. - Participate in the community development planning process to improve fire and life safety. - + Encourage department personnel to assume leadership roles in the organization. - + Plan for response to natural and man-made disasters that affect the community. - + Educate and train employees and the community to assist them in maintaining a safe environment.
+- Identify and reduce fire and environmental hazards that may threaten life and property. - Provide a safe, effective, and expeditious response to requests for assistance. - Develop an adequately trained workforce to effectively perform their duties. - Participate in the community development planning process to improve fire and life safety. - Encourage department personnel to assume leadership roles in the organization. - Plan for response to natural and man-made disasters that affect the community. - Educate and train employees and the community to assist them in maintaining a safe environment.